magesuite/smile-docker-boilerplate/README.md

 ### Smile Images

-This boilerplate uses images hosted on https://registry.smile.fr.
+This boilerplate uses container images hosted on the Smile image registry.

 In order to use these images, generate a CLI secret on https://registry.smile.fr (in your user settings), then run the following command: